cryptoarith/Random-number-generation-using-boson-sampling---ORCA-Computing/README.md

  This repo contains an implementation  for a True Random Number Generator based on boson sampling using qiskit platform with quantum programming.
-This code is prepared for the Womanium Quantum Computing and Entrepreneuship Program and this challenge is proposed by ORCA Computing.
+This code is prepared for the Womanium Quantum Computing and Entrepreneuship Program - Quantum Hackaton - and this challenge is proposed by ORCA Computing.

 # Random-number-generation-using-boson-sampling---ORCA-Computing
 Womanium Quantum Hackathon 2022